The Complete Restaurant Guide to Getting Found on Google in 2026

 Step 2: Build a Reliable, Honest Review System

 Reviews are critical because they influence both search rankings and customer trust.
 They are one of the strongest prominence signals Google uses and one of the main factors diners report using to decide on where to eat.
+In 2026, they also directly affect your visibility in AI-powered recommendations.

 What Kind of Reviews Matter